Police Clearance Certificate in the Philippines (2026 Complete Guide)

 Before applying, prepare the following documents:

-These requirements ensure faster verification during fingerprinting and identity checks.
+These requirements ensure faster verification during fingerprinting and identity checks for OFWs or applicants abroad.

 Provide accurate information and attach all the documents listed in the requirements section.
 Make sure your TIN, name, and address match your BIR records.